-Supplementary Figure 1.
+Supplementary Figure 2.
 The differences in recurrence rate are evident when stratified by risk group.
 Kaplan Meier event plot split by stage and risk group.
 Outcome is recurrence after radical surgery in a Swedish population-based cohort diagnosed between 2010-2017 (minimum 2 years follow-up).
 Number at risk is shown in the table below.
 Shaded area denotes 95% confidence intervals.

+Supplementary table 1: Registered recurrences in the registry by year of surgery and year of diagnosed recurrence.
+Recurrences not in the registry are shown in parenthesis.
+Follow-up was performed in the first half of 2020, thus 2020 only represents a partial year.